European Commission Announces Online Webinars for CBAM Implementation: Industry-Specific Insights and Training

 The e-mail, a copy of which is with businessline, is addressed to several stakeholders who are likely to be impacted once the CBAM takes effect.
 The e-mail also states that these online workshops will be held between September and October where participants “will have the possibility to ask questions” and these “will be answered live.”

-All webinars will be recorded and uploaded on the Customs & Tax EU Learning Portal.
+All webinars will be recorded and uploaded on the Customs and Tax EU Learning Portal.

 The European Commission adopted the rules governing the implementation of the CBAM during its transitional phase, which starts on October 1, “and runs until the end of 2025”.